karalabe/ungx/README.md

 With the *why* out of the way, lets see *how* `ungx` helps make our lives easier.
 The goal of `ungx` is to take a `gx` based package/repository, resolve all the dependencies in it via `gx` and then rewrite/vendor all the dependencies into legacy Go style.

-It's operation is fairly trivial:
+It's operation is fairly simplistic:

  * Run `gx install --local` to fetch all `gx` dependencies and vendor them in with hashes.
  * Find all `gx` dependencies that do not have multiple versions (we can't rewrite clashes).
  * Vendor all non-clashing plain Go dependencies under `vendor` with their canonical path.
  * Embed all non-clashing `gx` dependencies under `gxdeps` with their canonical path.
  * Rewrite all import statements for all non-clashing dependencies to the new paths.
+ * Optionally rewrite the root import path to a custom one specified via `--fork`.

 **Note, it will overwrite your original checked out repo!**